nokevair/nokevair/README.md

 The return value of this function should be a table, which is interpreted as a Tera context and passed to `format.tera` to generate the page served to the user.

+## Publication

+The driver will eventually be hosted on a dedicated website.
+However, simulation files will concealed, and world states will only be visible through the renderer.

 ## Credits

 The following external resources are used by this project: